Large-scale Maps of the Cosmic Infrared Background from Planck: Building new CIB maps

 \subsection{Disentangling via the spatial structure}

-The different spatial structures of CIB and Galactic dust can be used to disentangle the two.
-This has been demonstrated with an implementation of the generalized needlet internal linear combination (GNILC) method \citep{planck2016_xlviii} or by subtracting the foreground dust at the power spectrum level \citep{mak2017}.
+The different spatial structures of the CIB and Galactic dust can be used to disentangle the two.
+This has been demonstrated with an implementation of the GNILC method \citep{planck2016_xlviii} or by subtracting the foreground dust at the power spectrum level \citep{mak2017}.

-Using the angular power spectra differences of these two components introduces a powerful source of information, but is also limited when the power spectra of the fields that are reconstructed is not known to some degree. \citet{mak2017} assume a parametric form for the CIB power spectra, which has been previously derived through \ion{H}{i}-based component separation \citep[][hereafter P14]{planck2014_xxx}.
-An approach based on the GNILC method \citep{planck2016_xlviii} has shown that Galactic dust and CIB emission can be disentangled for large parts of the sky ($\gtrsim 60\%$), albeit with the caveat of over-subtracting the CIB \citep[see][Appendix A]{maniyar2019}.
+Using the differences in angular power spectra of these two components introduces a powerful source of information, but is also limited when the power spectrum of the fields that are reconstructed is not known to some degree. \citet{mak2017} assume a parametric form for the CIB power spectrum, which has been previously derived through \ion{H}{i}-based component separation \citep[][hereafter P14]{planck2014_xxx}.
+An approach based on the GNILC method \citep{planck2016_xlviii} has shown that Galactic dust and CIB emission can be disentangled for large parts of the sky ($\gtrsim 60\%$), albeit with the caveat of oversubtracting the CIB \citep[see][Appendix A]{maniyar2019}.